Cheryl Hooper - Director

-Bob joined Cecily’s Fund in 2014 and brings to the charity his extensive experience in international finance, governance and risk mitigation.
-He started his career with PricewaterhouseCoopers in London before moving to their South American and European firms.
-Thereafter, he helped to found, and develop, as Chief Financial Officer, an international car components group of companies, backed by private equity, with operations in Central and Eastern Europe.
-Bob started working in international development in Africa in 2009 working as an Internal Auditor Manager for a microloan enterprise in Malawi and, subsequently, as Chief Financial Officer of a water and sanitation enterprise in the Ashanti region of Ghana.
+Bob joined Cecily’s Fund in 2014.
+HIs extensive experience in international finance, governance and risk mitigation began with PricewaterhouseCoopers in London before moving to their South American and European firms.
+As Chief Financial Officer Bob helped to found, and develop an international car components group of companies, backed by private equity, with operations in Central and Eastern Europe.
+Bob moved to working in international development in Africa in 2009 working as an Internal Auditor Manager for a microloan enterprise in Malawi and then as Chief Financial Officer of a water and sanitation enterprise in the Ashanti region of Ghana.
 Bob holds a BA degree in Hispanic studies from Manchester University and is a Fellow of the Institute of Chartered Accountants in England and Wales.

 Steven Barlow - Senior Programmes Manager

 Anne Cooper - Senior Fundraiser

-Anne has 25 years’ experience working as a fundraiser in the UK Not for Profit sector.
-Graduating with an English degree in 1985 from London University she has recently started an MBA with the Open University.
+Anne has 25 years’ fundraising experience in the UK Not for Profit sector.
+Graduating with an English degree from London University she has recently started an MBA with the Open University.
 Anne has worked for Marie Curie Cancer Care, Macmillan Cancer Relief, Victim Support, British Heart Foundation and Oxfam.
-Anne joined Rotary GB in 2000, having been a member of Bicester, Reading Matins and Westminster International clubs and helped to found the Thames Valley e Rotary Club.
+Anne joined Rotary GB in 2000, having been a member of Bicester, Reading Matins and Westminster International clubs and helped to found the Thames Valley Rotary Club.
 Anne is a committed charity eventer taking part in both London and New York marathons, a charity bike ride along the Nile and overseas treks to Peru and the Sahara.